 - Apply the principles of health equity practice to develop strategies to address at least one health inequity.

-In order to encourage participants to fully engage with us during online or in-person trainings, and to protect proprietary materials and content, we will not be sharing the recording or the slides.
+In order to encourage participants to fully engage with us during online or in-person trainings, we will not be sharing the recording or the slides.
 In lieu of slides, we are sharing a reading list that corresponds with the core topics/units covered during the training and a Q&A report reflecting the questions posed during the session.